Let it rest on men like him.

 - Murphy supposedly had a substantial subplot in John Huston's The Unforgiven, about the interactions between his racist character and a Mexican/Native American cowboy played by Murphy's friend John Saxon.
 It was reputedly heavily cut down, at the insistence of producer and star Burt Lancaster, who was either worried that the subplot would distract from his own storyline, or that the two supporting actors would upstage him.

 - Murphy was allegedly offered the lead role in A Fistful of Dollars, but turned it down because of the similarities to Yojimbo.
 He was also offered a role in Sayonara opposite Marlon Brando but turned it down on his agent's advice.
 At the time of his death, he had committed to a comedy western which would eventually be made without him as Hot Lead And Cold Feet.
 He had also been offered the Scorpio Killer role in Dirty Harry.
-Director Don Siegel felt he was perfect for the role, but Murphy was reportedly planning on turning it down.
+Director Don Siegel felt he was perfect for the role of Scorpio, but Murphy was reportedly planning on turning it down.
 Most of his westerns had been targeted to pre-teen audiences and children were still watching them on TV.
 He didn't want to upset his fans by playing such a horrific character.

 - The Western: Of his 44 movies, more than thirty were westerns.